A BRIEF HISTORY OF SWEDEN

 By the 9th century Sweden had become one kingdom.
 However Swedish kings had little power.
 When a king died his eldest son did not necessarily inherit the throne.
 It might go to a younger son or even to the dead kings brother.
 However as the centuries passed the kings power slowly increased.

 In the 11th century Sweden was converted to Christianity.
-Afterwards it became a part of Western civilisation.
+Afterwards it became a part of Western civilization.
 A missionary called Ansgar went to Sweden in 829 but he had little success in converting the Swedes.
 However a Swedish king, Olof Stokonung, became a Christian in 1008.
 However it was a long time before all Swedes were converted.
 Paganism lingered on in Sweden until the end of the 11th century.
 Nevertheless by the middle of the 12th century Sweden had become a firmly Christian country.

 In 1157 King Eric led Sweden in a crusade to convert the Finns.
 (Although whether the crusade was really motivated by religion or by politics is debatable.
 After his death in 1160 Eric became the patron saint of Sweden.
 In the 13th century the Swedes conquered Finland.
-(The church feared that the Finns would be converted to Eastern Orthodox Christianity and so looked with favour upon a Swedish invasion).
+(The church feared that the Finns would be converted to Eastern Orthodox Christianity and so looked with favor upon a Swedish invasion).
 A second crusade was launched in 1249.
 The Russian fought the Swedes for control of Finland.
 However by 1323 Finland was in Swedish hands.
 Finland remained a province of Sweden until 1809.

 SWEDEN IN THE MIDDLE AGES